Vonjen-Vondul/Vonjen-Vondul/README.md

 4. [**Machine Learning Algorithms**](https://github.com/Vonjen-Vondul/Music_Recommendation_app): Implementations of classic ML algorithms in Python.

 ## Get in Touch
 I love collaborating with fellow developers, data enthusiasts, and anyone interested in tech.
 Don't hesitate to reach out and connect.
-You can also find me on [LinkedIn](#) and [Twitter](#).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/vondul-vonjen-170661171/) and [WebSite](https://vonjen-vondul.github.io/VondulVonjen.github.io/).

 Thank you for visiting my GitHub.
 Happy coding! 🚀